Key Points

 There are also very serious side effects of Vyvanse, like psychosis, heart attacks, high blood pressure (hypertension), stroke, and more.

-Vyvanse alternatives for binge eating disorder
+What are Vyvanse alternatives for binge eating disorder?

 There are several alternatives to Vyvanse for binge eating disorder treatment.